When setting up a multi-language website, there are several multilingual Search Engine Optimization (SEO) factors to consider.

-But, it’s not always as simple as just translating the metadata word for word.
-Although that is a very simple process with Weglot.
-There’s not actually anything different you’ll need to do, after you’ve added Weglot to your site, it automatically detects your metadata and gives you a first layer of machine translation that you can then manually edit.
+But it’s not always as simple as just translating the metadata word for word – although that is a very simple process with Weglot.
+After you’ve added Weglot to your site, it automatically detects your metadata and gives you a first layer of machine translation that you can then manually edit.

 This can easily be carried out either through Ahrefs or Ubersuggest.
 It’s just a case of using their keyword explorers and entering a translated keyword, selecting the country you want to target and review the results to give you a better idea of what your potential customers might search.

 One of the relatively easy things you can do for your multilingual SEO (and SEO in general) is to make your website fast.
-Starting in July 2018, the time your website takes to load has become a ranking factor for search engines.
-That means, every little effort you put into making your website load faster, is going to directly influence the amount of traffic your website gets, particularly if some of your pages are slow (3+ seconds).
+Since July 2018, the time your website takes to load has become a key ranking factor for search engines.
+That means every little effort you put into making your website load faster is going to directly influence the amount of traffic your website gets, particularly if some of your pages are slow (3+ seconds).

 There are a number of easy wins that you can implement to make a significant difference in the loading time.
 These include:

 Most of these optimizations are somewhat technical in nature.
 The good news is, if you’re using WordPress to build your site, you’ve got access to a plethora of plugins that will implement these speed optimizations—without you having to touch a single line of code.
 Plugins such as WP Rocket, fix most problems identified by Google’s PageSpeed Insights, including the above points.